 Thirteen such studies were identified, which compared outcomes of hypnosis for the treatment of chronic pain to either baseline data or a control condition.
 The findings reviewed by NCBI (National Centre for Biotechnology Information) indicate that hypnosis interventions consistently produce significant decreases in pain associated with a variety of chronic-pain problems.

 Neuroscience studies and neuroimaging experiments published in Science Daily found that the placebo effect in managing pain can be activated outside of conscious awareness.
 This provided an explanation for how patients can show clinical improvement even when they receive treatments devoid of active ingredients or of known therapeutic efficacy.

-The research study coauthor Ted Kaptchuk notes, “It’s not what patients think will happen (that influences outcomes) it’s what the nonconscious mind anticipates despite any conscious thoughts.
+Another research study co-authored by Prof. Ted Kaptchuk, a Professor of Medicine and of Global Health and Social Medicine at Harvard Medical School notes: “It’s not what patients think will happen (that influences outcomes) it’s what the non-conscious mind anticipates despite any conscious thoughts.
 This mechanism is automatic, fast and powerful, and does not depend on deliberation and judgment.
 These findings open an entirely new door towards understanding placebos and the ritual of medicine.”

-“Neuroimaging studies of the human brain have suggested that certain structures, such as the striatum and the amygdala, can process incoming stimuli before they reach conscious awareness, and, as a result, may mediate nonconscious effects on human cognition and behavior.”
+“Neuro-imaging studies of the human brain have suggested that certain structures, such as the striatum and the amygdala, can process incoming stimuli before they reach conscious awareness, and, as a result, may mediate non-conscious effects on human cognition and behaviour.”

-Personally, I have observed that during hypnotherapy sessions the subconscious mind can help automatically regulate pain and generate appropriate responses and desired outcomes.
+Personally, I have observed that during hypnotherapy sessions the subconscious mind can help regulate pain and generate appropriate responses and desired outcomes for future pain management.